 Crisis Response is a side-scroller that strives to provide a realistic model for projectile interactions and injuries.
 Once someone is hurt the player will be working against the clock to save them.
 Gear and tactics must be chosen carefully to minimize damage and resistance.

 That's it for this time.
-Thanks for reading!
+Please enjoy the new demo!

 No articles were found matching the criteria specified.
 We suggest you try the article list with no filter applied, to browse all available.
 Post article and help us achieve our mission of showcasing the best content from all developers.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.